apache/jena-site/source/documentation/archive/jdbc/jdbc_index.md

 slug: index
 ---

-> Jena JDBC will be removed in Jena5.
+> Jena JDBC was removed in Jena5.

 Jena JDBC is a set of libraries which provide SPARQL over JDBC driver implementations.